sudhanshuagarwal06/ckad/doc/info.md

 ```

 ### Untainting a Node

 To remove a taint from a node, use the following command:
 ```bash
 kubectl taint nodes <node-name> <taint-key>=<taint-value>:<taint-effect>-
 ```

+Node Selector: nodeSelector is the simplest recommended form of node selection constraint.
+You can add the nodeSelector field to your Pod specification and specify the node labels you want the target node to have.
+Kubernetes only schedules the Pod onto nodes that have each of the labels you specify.

+kubectl label nodes <node_name> <label-key>=<label-value>

+apiVersion: v1
+kind: Pod
+metadata:
+  name: nginx
+spec:
+  containers:
+  - name: nginx
+    image: nginx
+    imagePullPolicy: IfNotPresent
+  nodeSelector:
+    <label-key>=<label-value>

+Node affinity: Node affinity is conceptually similar to nodeSelector, allowing you to constrain which nodes your Pod can be scheduled on based on node labels.
+There are two types of node affinity:

+- requiredDuringSchedulingIgnoredDuringExecution: The scheduler can't schedule the Pod unless the rule is met.
+This functions like nodeSelector, but with a more expressive syntax.
+- preferredDuringSchedulingIgnoredDuringExecution: The scheduler tries to find a node that meets the rule.
+If a matching node is not available, the scheduler still schedules the Pod.

+apiVersion: v1
+kind: Pod
+metadata:
+  name: with-node-affinity
+spec:
+  affinity:
+    nodeAffinity:
+      requiredDuringSchedulingIgnoredDuringExecution:
+        nodeSelectorTerms:
+        - matchExpressions:
+          - key: topology.kubernetes.io/zone
+            operator: In
+            values:
+            - antarctica-east1
+            - antarctica-west1
+      preferredDuringSchedulingIgnoredDuringExecution:
+      - weight: 1
+        preference:
+          matchExpressions:
+          - key: another-node-label-key
+            operator: In
+            values:
+            - another-node-label-value
+  containers:
+  - name: with-node-affinity
+    image: registry.k8s.io/pause:3.8